mh-cz/GameMaker-Foreach/README.md

 ### Changes
 [v2.0.6] Tiny update
 Removed temp local variables.
 All is now hidden inside `global.FEDATA`
+Also replaced the global struct with global array so theoretically it should be a bit faster

 [v2.0.5] Syntax update
 The syntax is much simpler thanks to [Gamer-XP](https://github.com/Gamer-XP)